Rohithvarma212/Netflix-Stock-Prediction/README.md

 Model training and evaluation using various algorithms Visualization of predictions
 Data
-The dataset used in this project is sourced from Yahoo Finance and contains historical stock prices of Netflix (NFLX).
+The dataset used in this project is sourced from kaggle and contains historical stock prices of Netflix (NFLX).
 The data includes the following columns:

 Date
 Open